barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

 ### Link the subscription service admin/owner to the imported automation Runbook
 The action to shut down or start virtual machines needs to happen under a user account defined on Azure Active Directory.
 This user account needs to be both an Azure Subscription Owner on the new portal AND a Service Administrator/Co-Administrator on the classic portal.
 (Please pay attention to the AND)...
+Once you make sure about it:

+ - Open your Automation Account blade and click the **Assets** tile and then in the new blade click the **Credentials** tile.
+ - Click **Add a Credential** and then enter the value **Default Automation Credential** for the **Name** and enter the above-mentioned username and password and click **Create**.
+Please take note the User name field is case-sensitive (I know it is crazy, you don't need to tell me)...
+ - Going back to the **Assets** tiles now click the **Variables** tile and click **Add a variable** and then enter the value **Default Azure Subscription** for the **Name**, select the **String** type and then enter the subscription name you are targetting in the **Value** field and click **Create**.
+ -